mesmesen/mesmesen/README.md

 ## 😸 Hello from me 😺

-I am a Swedish teenager who is currently learning to code and all the other fun things associated with it, I suppose.
+I am a Swedish teenager
-I sometimes do stuff too
+I sometimes do stuff

+- 📫 Location: Sweden
+- ⚡ accustomed to: HTML and JavaScript
+- 🌱 Learning: Java, Node.js & Basic
 <!--
 **mesmesen/mesmesen** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.